Transforming Lives Through Literacy and Service

-The Student Literacy Corps (SLC) is a community service program through which Webster students are trained as reading tutors.
-They then serve in local schools providing one-on-one support to new and struggling readers of all ages.
+The Student Literacy Corps (SLC) is a community service program through which Webster students are trained as reading tutors and serve in local schools providing one-on-one support to new and struggling readers of all ages.

-Created in 1990, this innovative model for education was designed with the dual purpose of benefiting university students through service-learning experience, as well as benefitting low-literacy populations through individualized, consistent tutoring.
+Created in 1990, this innovative model for education was designed with the dual purpose of benefiting university students through service-learning experience and low-literacy populations through individualized, consistent tutoring.
 SLC participation has a transformative impact on both the students it serves and the tutors who assist them.

 Making a Difference